Employers from all types of business can use the Saskatchewan Immigrant Nominee Program (SINP), to recruit foreign workers.

 Permanent Residence through the Government of Canada

-Once your worker is nominated through the SINP, your worker must then apply to IRCC for a permanent resident visa.
+If your worker meets the program criteria and is nominated through the SINP, you will receive a notification that your worker has been issued a Certificate of Nomination.
+Your worker must then apply to IRCC for a permanent resident visa with the provincial nomination.
 Processing times at Canadian embassies abroad will vary.

 IRCC’s process includes health, security, and criminal reviews.
 Additional information may also be requested, including International Language Testing System results.